puddily/SequenceGrabber/README.md

 # SequenceGrabber

+Download the latest release [here](https://github.com/Murasagi/SequenceGrabber/releases)

-Usage:
+# Usage:
-Open SequenceGrabber.py with IDLE or command prompt and enter your User ID to download sequences.

-To find your User ID, go to your profile page.
-Your User ID is located at the end of the URL bar.
+Enter your user ID to download your sequences.
+Your user ID is the number located at the end of the URL bar on your profile page.

+Sequences are downloaded to the directory that the program is located in, inside of a subdirectory named after the user that the sequences were downloaded from.
 Duplicate sequences are not downloaded.

-Requires Python 3.x.
-Download the latest version here: https://www.python.org/downloads/